-Date of report Title of review Recommendation January 2018 How Local Government manages demand - Homelessness Government manages demand - R7 Local authorities monitoring systems and evaluation approaches to ensure compliance with their responsibility under the Equality Act 2010 and the Public Sector Equality Duty are not working as well as they should (paragraph 3.35 to 3.39).
+Date of report Title of review Recommendation January 2018 How Local Government manages demand - Homelessness R7 Local authorities monitoring systems and evaluation approaches to ensure compliance with their responsibility under the Equality Act 2010 and the Public Sector Equality Duty are not working as well as they should (paragraph 3.35 to 3.39).
 We recommend that local authorities address weaknesses in their equalities monitoring, and ensure that their homelessness service accurately records and evaluates appropriate data to demonstrate equality of access for all service users that the local authority has a duty towards.
 R8 Managing demand can be challenging for local authorities.
 There are some clear lessons to be learnt with regard to the implementation of the Housing (Wales) Act 2014 and homelessness prevention duties that can be applied to managing demand in other services (paragraphs 4.24 to 4.27).
 We recommend that local authorities use the checklist set out in Appendix 10 to undertake a self-assessment on services, to help identify options to improve how they can help manage demand.

-Date of report Title of review Recommendation February 2018 Housing Adaptations The report contained nine recommendations.
+Date of report Title of review Recommendation February 2018 The report contained nine recommendations.
 One of the recommendations was for the Welsh Government, eight of the recommendations were for local authorities and/or delivery organisations: R1 There are many sources of funding and policies for adaptations, which results in disabled and older people receiving very different standards of service (paragraphs 1.5 to 1.9).
 To address these discrepancies we recommend that the Welsh Government set standards for all adaptations to ensure disabled and older people receive the same standard of service irrespective of where they live, who their landlord is and whether they own their own home.
 R2 Most public bodies are clear on how their work on adaptations can positively impact on disabled and older people, and have set suitable aims that provide focus for action.
 For adaptations, having the right strategic goals also establishes a clear basis for decision-making on who should be prioritised for services and how and where to use resources.
 However, we found that current policy arrangements have a number of deficiencies and public bodies are not maximising the benefit of their investment (paragraphs 3.8 to 3.15).
-We recommend that local authorities work with partner agencies (health bodies, housing associations and Care and Repair) to strengthen their strategic focus for the provision of adaptations by: setting appropriate strategic objectives for adaptations that focus on wellbeing and independence; improving the quality of information on the demand for adaptations by using a wide range of data to assess need including drawing on and using information from partners who work in the least outbority areas and who work in the local-authority area; and linking the system for managing and delivering adaptations with adapted housing policies and registers to make best use of already adapted homes.
-R3 Ensuring that all those who might need an adaptation have all the information they need in order to apply for and receive an adaptation is important.
-Good-quality and accessible information is therefore essential for delivery organisations to demonstrate fair access and transparency.
-However, we identified weaknesses in the quality and coverage of public information relating to housing adaptations (paragraphs 2.6 to 2.15).
-We recommend that delivery organisations provide information on housing adaptations in both Welsh and English, and accessible formats including braille, large fonts, audio versions and other languages.
-Information should be promoted widely via a range of media including social media, websites and published information, and also through key partners.
-Preferably, information should be produced jointly and policies aligned between delivery bodies to improve coverage and usage.
+We recommend that local authorities work with partner agencies (health bodies, housing associations and Care and Repair) to strengthen their strategic focus for the provision of adaptations by: setting appropriate strategic objectives for adaptations that focus improving the quality of information on the demand for adaptations by using a wide range of data to assess need including drawing on and using information from partners who work in the local-authority area; and linking the system for managing and delivering adaptations with R3 adapted housing policies and registers to make best use of already adapted homes.